Language

 Courses & curriculum

-Your concentration is the central part of your curriculum, which allows you to gain in-depth knowledge in the fields of your interest.
-UCM offers a choice of three concentrations:
+Your concentration is the central part of your curriculum, allowing you to gain in-depth knowledge in your fields of interest.
+UCM offers three concentrations:

 • Social Sciences